siteraiser/mvcms/Readme.txt

 Passwords are stored in plain text by default, this should be remedied by a security expert near you.

+Todos:
-To do: The automatic responsive videos will need to have a check to ensure that they are videos.
+The automatic responsive videos will need to have a check to ensure that they are videos.
+Find a better solution for the javascript minifier.
+Add password encryption.

 Highlights